Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 - [ ] The student met with their second reader on a regular basis
 - [ ] The student came to research meetings with a planned agenda
 - [ ] The student left research meetings with clear action items
-- [ ] The student frequently completed activities according to agreed schedules
+- [ ] The student frequently completed activities according to an agreed schedule
 - [ ] The student demonstrated growth in their knowledge of their research topic
 - [ ] The student demonstrated growth in their ability to conduct research in computer and information science